How It All Started

 We have had several volunteers come and go in the last 10 years.
 Currently we have 3 adult volunteers who come when needed.

-We also have two youngsters living in the area, JJ who last year received the Forest and Bird environmental award at school, and Lila who has just joined at the age of 10 and is a very competent girl who learns fast.
+We also have three youngsters living in the area, JJ who last year received the Forest and Bird environmental award at school, and Lila who has just joined at the age of 10 and is a very competent girl who learns fast.
+Quin is also local and has been helping for two summers so far and hopefully will return.

 Kuaotunu Bird Rescue loves working with young people who are keen to learn.